Table of Contents

 For example, let's add the integer 6 to my_list.
 I’ll do so by running my_list.append(6).
 If I print my_list now, you can see that 6 was added:

 # we can add on to a list using append my_list.append(6) #output will be [10, 2, 3, 4, 5, 6] print(my_list)

 Now let’s try to use append with the tuple by writing my_tuple.append(6).
-If we run that, we see that tuples don't even have the append method attached.
+If I run that, you see that tuples don't even have the append method attached:

 # tuples do not support this method my_tuple.append(6) # output is the runtime error below # --------------------------------------------------------------------------- # AttributeError Traceback (most recent call last) # <ipython-input-26-d0908ae6cae4> in <module>() # ----> 1 append(my_tuple) # AttributeError: 'tuple' object has no attribute 'append'

-Doing so shows us that tuples only support two methods.
+Doing so shows you that tuples only support two methods.
 Python lists them as count and index.
-We'll cover these later on.
-But we’ve seen now that we can’t add new items to a tuple because the append method is not a supported operation for tuples.
+I'll cover these later on, but you've seen now that you can’t add new items to a tuple because the append method is not a supported operation for tuples.
 One aspect of the immutability of tuples is that once defined, they cannot be changed by adding a new item.

 # it's simple to delete an item in a list del(my_list) # output should be [2, 3, 4, 5, 6] print(my_list)

 Can you do that with tuples?
 Let's try it.